Light and Sound Unit Study

 – Research and write a thorough list of the properties of light.
 (Science, Language Arts)

 – Refraction is the bending of light.
-An interesting effect caused by refraction is mirage.
-Study this occurrence and tell a fictional story which includes a mirage as part of the setting.
+An interesting effect caused by refraction is a mirage.
+Study this occurrence and tell a fictional story that includes a mirage as part of the setting.
 (Language Arts, Science)

 – Fill a clear glass with water and dip a pencil inside.
 What do you see?
 This is a simple demonstration of refraction.
 Research refraction and be ready to tell about it as you complete this demonstration for your family.
 (Language Arts, Science)